ParijatMaitra/ParijatMaitra.github.io/_pages/research.md

 **Abstract**
 <div style="text-align: justify;">
-We examine the impact of early elective birth timing on children’s health and educational outcomes, focusing on cognitive development as measured by elementary school grades.
+We examine the impact of policy-induced changes in birth timing on children’s health and educational outcomes.
 We exploit a natural experiment in Spain: the abrupt termination of a generous child benefit at the end of 2010, which led to a sharp increase in elective deliveries during the final week of December.
-Children born during this spike had slightly shorter gestation periods and lower birth weights (within the normal range), and experienced a higher incidence of respiratory disorders during infancy.
-We find that the affected cohort of children had significantly lower academic performance at age seven (in second grade), suggesting large persistent effects on cognitive development.
-Our results provide causal evidence on the medium-term costs of early elective deliveries, and underscore the link between neonatal health and human capital.
+Children born during this spike had shorter gestation periods and lower birth-weight (within the normal range), and experienced a higher incidence of respiratory disorders during infancy.
+We find that the affected cohort of children had significantly lower school performance at age seven, suggesting large persistent effects on cognitive development.
 </div>

 ---